 • Examine social issues that affect systems of systems

 The CEPM program is strengthened by the relationship between the faculty and associated research centers.
-Several faculty members in the CEPM program have received the Researcher of the Year Award from CII and added support from NSF, NIST, TxDOT, EPA and other industry leaders.
-This crossover from the classroom to research projects adds to our students' experiences as they take on a research project and work with industry practitioners.
+Several faculty members in the CEPM program have received the Researcher of the Year Award from the Construction Industry Institute and added support from the National Science Foundation, National Institute of Standards and Technology, TxDOT, Environmental Protection Agency and other industry leaders.
+This crossover from the classroom to research projects adds to our students’ experiences as they take on a research project and work with industry practitioners.